aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbook/_index.md

 ```

 Sets the absolute path of the file.

+**Remarks**

 Only used for external links.

 **Parameters:**
 | Parameter | Type | Description |